Chess puzzle: Chess problems

+Heterodox problems, also called fairy chess problems, involve altered rules, such as different boards and pieces not used in standard chess.

 Tactical puzzles

-Chess puzzles can also be regular positions from a game (with normal rules), usually meant as training positions, tactical or positional, from all phases of the game (openings, middlegame and endings).
-These are known as tactical puzzles.
-They can range from a simple "Mate in one" combination to a complex attack on the opponent's king.
+Chess puzzles can also be regular positions from actual games, usually meant as tactical training positions.
+They can range from a simple "Mate in one" combination to a complex attack on the enemy king.
 Solving tactical chess puzzles is a very common chess teaching technique.
-Although it is unlikely that the same position will occur in a game the student plays, the recognition of certain patterns can help to find a good move or plan in another position.
+They are helpful in pattern recognition.